toddamoda/pyyxellsfgffg/docs/source/models.rst

+.. _models:

 Models
 ===========

 By models, we mean various analytical functions, numerical methods or algorithms implemented in order to approximate, calculate, visualize electro-optical performance and degradation due to the operational environment (space, laboratory test) and its effects (e.g. radiation damage).

 Models can be grouped into 7 model levels per detector type according to which object or parameter of the Detector object is used or modified by the models.
 These levels correspond roughly to the detector fundamental functions.
 Models in Pyxel should be able to add photons, charge, charge packets or signal values to the corresponding objects (Photon, Charge, Pixel, Signal or Image object), which are storing the physics data either inside a Pandas dataframe or in a NumPy array.
-Via dataframe or array handling functions, models can also modify properties of photons, charge, etc. within these objects, like wavelength, position, kinetic energy, number of electrons per charge packet, signal amplitude, etc. Models could also modify any detector parameters (like quantum effciency, gain, standard deviation of noises) globally on detector level or locally (on pixel level or for a specific detector area).
+Via dataframe or array handling functions, models can also modify properties of photons, charge, etc. within these objects, like wavelength, position, kinetic energy, number of electrons per charge packet, signal amplitude, etc.
+Models could also modify any detector parameters (like quantum efficiency, gain, standard deviation of noises) globally on detector level or locally (on pixel level or for a specific detector area).

 .. figure:: _static/model-table.PNG
     :scale: 70%